 - 1. Review the completed business plan for Fast Track Couriers from Assessment 1. - 2.
 Identify the key performance objectives. - 3.
 For each key performance objective, produce a report to capture and test the performance measure.
-The reports should satisfy the following: - One report for each performance measure - Covers financial and non-financial performance measures - Report is pitched at the appropriate level for the recipient - Report is presented in a readable and logical format - Report includes graphs, charts or other methods of data presentation - 4.
-Write a brief report on how you would test the performance measurement systems.
+The reports should satisfy the following: - One report for each performance measure. - Covers financial and non-financial performance measures. - Report is pitched at the appropriate level for the recipient. - Report is presented in a readable and logical format. - Report includes graphs, charts or other methods of data presentation. - 4.
+Write a brief report (minimum 1000 words) on how the performance measurement systems would be tested.
 The report should address the following: - a.
-Timeframes that allow appropriate action to be taken (where necessary) - b.
-Identifying key stakeholders who will require the information - c.
-Description of the benchmarking used to determine suitable performance - d.
-Measures, including tolerance levels and variance to the plan e.
-Document how system failures, product failures and variances would impact the business
+Timeframes that allow appropriate action to be taken (where necessary). - b.
+Identifying key stakeholders who will require the information. - c.
+Description of the benchmarking used to determine suitable performance. - d.
+Measures, including tolerance levels and variance to the plan.

-ABN: 67 090 050 990 CRICOS Provider Code: 01994M RTO No: 91367 Tel: (+61 2) 8061 6980 www.magill.edu.au
+ABN: 67 090 050 990

+CRICOS Provider Code: 01994M RTO No: 91367

+Tel: (+61 2) 8061 6980 www.magill.edu.au